 Send us your Ariary

-On return, send us your surplus Ariary, or a cheque made payable to LCVS (Charity Services), and we will send it with a contribution, to the Madagascar Development Fund.
-Past donations to the President of Madagascar’s Small Grants Scheme (FAP) financed - among other things - the construction of a new classroom in the village of Ambavanlasy, by the rainforest of Vohimana.
+On return, send us your surplus Ariary and we will get it to Money for Madagascar, which we support.
+We have in the past sponsored - among other things - the construction of a new classroom in the village of Ambavanlasy, by the rainforest of Vohimana.

 Read more about Rainbow Tours

-Email Derek, Fiona, Helen or Craig with your thoughts.
+Email Derek, Helen or Craig with your thoughts.